 - Add 12 ounces of orzo pasta and stir.

-- Then, transfer the pasta to a colander and rinse with cold water, moving the pasta around to ensure all the pasta is cooled to room temperature.
+- Then, transfer the pasta to a colander and rinse with cold water, moving the pasta around to ensure all the pasta is cooled to room temperature and the salt is removed.

 - Shake any excess water out and place cooled pasta into a large bowl.